Feedback control of the Kuramoto model defined on uniform graphs I: Deterministic natural frequencies: Previous Fundamental Results

 \section{Previous Fundamental Results}

-We review the fundamental theoretical results from \cite{IY23,Y24a} in the context of \eqref{eqn:dsys} and \eqref{eqn:csys}.
-See Section~2 and Appendices A and B of \cite{IY23} and Section~2 of \cite{Y24a} for more details including the proofs of the theorems stated below.
+We review the fundamental theoretical results from \cite{IY23,Y24a} in the setting of the CKM \eqref{eqn:dsys} and the CL \eqref{eqn:csys}.
+For the proofs and additional details, we refer to Section~2 and Appendices~A and B of \cite{IY23}, and to Section~2 of \cite{Y24a}.